Cody-Price/BFit_fe/README.md

 ### Introduction

-BFit is an iOS social media based application built for people who would like post and share meal plans, workouts and other fitness tips all while supporting eachother together in a fitness-only paradigm.
-The application is built in Swift 4 utilizing Alamofire and Cloudinary pods as well as the Cloudinary asset hosting service.
+BFit is an iOS social media based application built for people who would like to post/share meal plans, workouts and other fitness tips all while supporting eachother together in a fitness-only paradigm.

-This project is currently in the testing phase and is not yet ready for deployment to the iOS store.
+This project is currently in the testing phase and is not yet ready for deployment to the iOS store (that and I currently cannot afford an apple dev license)

-#### Demo:
+### Demo:

 <a href="https://imgflip.com/gif/2yr1qi"><img src="https://i.imgflip.com/2yr1qi.gif" title="made at imgflip.com"/></a>
 <a href="https://imgflip.com/gif/2yr21w"><img src="https://i.imgflip.com/2yr21w.gif" title="made at imgflip.com"/></a>